-NCAA Rules committee to propose increased 3 point distance & 20 second reset on offensive rebounds
+NCAA Men’s Rules committee to propose increased 3 point distance & 20 second reset on offensive rebounds

-The NCAA basketball rules committee is going to recommend two major rule changes for the coming 2019-20 season.
+The NCAA men’s basketball rules committee is going to recommend two major rule changes for the coming 2019-20 season.
 The first is increasing the 3 point shot distance from it;s current 20’9″ from the center of the basket to the international distance which is 22 feet 1 3/4 inches and the second is setting of the shot clock on offensive rebounds to a 20 second time limit.

 The distance has been used the past two seasons in the annual NIT post season tournament.
 Teams shot 35.2% in the 2018-19 regular season and it dropped to 33% in the NIT this season, not a big difference.